-- 2 (iii) The name and address of each person to whom expenditures in excess of one hundred 3 dollars (\$100) were made; and - (iv) The amount and purpose of each expenditure. - (b) Concurrent with the report filed on the twenty-eighth (28th) day following an election, or at any time thereafter, the campaign treasurer of a candidate, or political party committee, or political action committee, may certify to the board of elections that the campaign fund of the candidate, political party committee, or political action committee having been instituted for the purposes of the past election, has completed its business and been dissolved or, in the event that the committee will continue its activities beyond the election, that its business regarding the past election has been completed.
-The certification shall be accompanied by a final accounting of the campaign fund, or of the transactions relating to the election, including the final disposition of any balance remaining in the fund at the time of dissolution or the arrangements that have been made for the discharge of any obligations remaining unpaid at the time of dissolution. - (c)(1) Once the campaign treasurer certifies that the campaign fund has completed its business and been dissolved, no contribution that is intended to defray expenditures incurred on behalf of, or in opposition to, a candidate during the campaign can be accepted.
-Until the time that the campaign treasurer certifies that the campaign fund has completed its business and been dissolved, the treasurer shall file reports containing an account of contributions received and expenditures made at ninety-day (90) intervals commencing with the next quarterly report following the election; however, the time to file under this subsection shall be no later than the last day of the month following the ninety-day (90) period, except when the last day of the month filing deadline following the ninety-day (90) reporting period occurs less than twenty-eight (28) days before an election, in which case the report shall be filed pursuant to the provisions of subdivisions (a)(1) and (2) of this section.
-Provided, however, if the last day of the month falls on a weekend or a holiday, the report shall be due on the following business day. - (2) In addition to the reports required pursuant to this section, a candidate or office holder shall also file with the board of elections a paper copy of the account statement from the office holder's campaign account, which account statement shall be the next account statement issued by their financial institution after the filing of the fourth quarterly campaign expense report.
+4 (iii) The name and address of each person to whom expenditures in excess of two hundred 5 dollars (\$200), were made; and

+(iv) The amount and purpose of each expenditure.

+7 (b) Concurrent with the report filed on the twenty-eighth (28th) day following an election, 8 or at any time thereafter, the campaign treasurer of a candidate, or political party committee, or 9 political action committee, may certify to the board of elections that the campaign fund of the 10 candidate, political party committee, or political action committee having been instituted for the 11 purposes of the past election, has completed its business and been dissolved or, in the event that 12 the committee will continue its activities beyond the election, that its business regarding the past 13 election has been completed.
+The certification shall be accompanied by a final accounting of the 14 campaign fund, or of the transactions relating to the election, including the final disposition of any 15 balance remaining in the fund at the time of dissolution or the arrangements that have been made 16 for the discharge of any obligations remaining unpaid at the time of dissolution.

+17 (c)(1) Once the campaign treasurer certifies that the campaign fund has completed its 18 business and been dissolved, no contribution that is intended to defray expenditures incurred on 19 behalf of, or in opposition to, a candidate during the campaign can be accepted.
+Until the time that 20 the campaign treasurer certifies that the campaign fund has completed its business and been 21 dissolved, the treasurer shall file reports containing an account of contributions received and 22 expenditures made at ninety-day (90) intervals commencing with the next quarterly report 23 following the election; however, the time to file under this subsection shall be no later than the last 24 day of the month following the ninety-day (90) period, except when the last day of the month filing 25 deadline following the ninety-day (90) reporting period occurs less than twenty-eight (28) days 26 before an election, in which case the report shall be filed pursuant to the provisions of subsections 27 (a)(1) and (a)(2) of this section.
+Provided, however, if the last day of the month falls on a weekend 28 or a holiday, the report shall be due on the following business day.

+(2) In addition to the reports required pursuant to this section, a candidate or office holder shall also file with the board of elections a paper copy of the account statement from the office holder's campaign account, which account statement shall be the next account statement issued by their financial institution after the filing of the fourth quarterly campaign expense report.
 The account statement shall be submitted to the board within thirty (30) days of its receipt by the candidate, officeholder, treasurer, or deputy treasurer.
 The account statement shall not be deemed a public record pursuant to the provisions of chapter 2 of title 38.
 The board of elections, its agents, and employees shall not publish, deliver, copy, or disclose, to any person or entity any account statement or information contained therein for any candidate, former candidate, officeholder, party, or political action committee.
 Provided, as to state and municipal political parties, the requirements of this subsection (c)(2) shall apply to the annual report required pursuant to § 17-25-7.